Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-        resolution respecting the TTL (time to live) from DNS query responses, this will enable better resillience to changes of the IP address in large scale deployments where the IP adress of the publishing point media processing nodes may change frequenty.
+        resolution respecting the TTL (time to live) from DNS query responses, this will enable better resillience to changes of the IP address in large scale deployments where the IP adress of the  media processing entities may change frequenty.
-     5. In case HTTPS  [[!RFC2818]] protocol is used, basic authentication HTTP AUTH [[!RFC7617]] or better methods like TLS client certificates SHOULD be used
+     5. In case HTTPS  [[!RFC2818]] protocol is used, basic authentication HTTP AUTH [[!RFC7617]] or better methods like TLS client certificates MUST be used.
+     6. The use of mutual authentication SHOULD be supported.
+        Client certificates SHOULD chain to a trusted CA.
+        The use of Self Signed MUST be supported.
-     6. As compatibility profile for the TLS encryption we recommend the ingest SHOULD use the mozzilla intermediate compatibility profile which is supported in many available implementations [=MozillaTLS=].
+     7. As compatibility profile for the TLS encryption we recommend the ingest SHOULD use the mozzilla intermediate compatibility profile which is supported in many available implementations [=MozillaTLS=].
-     7. The  ingest source SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 fragment duration.
+     8. The  ingest source SHOULD terminate the [=HTTP POST=] request if data is not being sent at a rate commensurate with the MP4 fragment duration.
-        An HTTP POST request that does not send data can prevent publishing points or media processing entities from quickly disconnecting from the ingest source in the event of a service update.
+        An HTTP POST request that does not send data can prevent media processing entities
+        from quickly disconnecting from the ingest source in the event of a service update.
         For this reason, the HTTP POST for sparse data such as sparse tracks SHOULD be short-lived, terminating as soon as the sparse fragment is sent.
-     8. The POST request uses a POST_URL to the basepath of the publishing point at the media processing entity and MAY use an additional relative path when posting different streams and fragments.
+     9. The POST request uses a POST_URL to the basepath of the publishing point at the media processing entity and MAY use an additional relative path when posting different streams and fragments.

-# Profile 1: Fragmented MPEG-4 Ingest General Considerations # {#profile_1_general}
+# Profile 1: CMAF Ingest General Considerations # {#profile_1_general}

 The first profile assumes ingest to an active media processing entity,
 from one or more [=ingest source=], ingesting one or more